user357x/react-async-render/README.md

-react-async-render
+React Async Render on server side using react-async-render
 ====
-Using Redux to resolve React asynchronous rendering issue on server side.
+Resolve React async rendering issue on server side, using Redux store.

 ~~~~
 npm install react-async-render --save
 ~~~~

 ## 1. What's the problem with React server side rendering?
-Simply from the synchronous nature of [ReactDOMServer API](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver) definition, we know the server side rendering could not be done well if your React application needs to load data asychronously.
+Simply from the synchronous nature of [ReactDOMServer API](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver) definition, we know the server side rendering could not be done well if your React application needs to load data asynchronously.
 That means if you render React application on server side, you are only able to get HTML layout and static contents.

 ## 2. How does react-async-render resolve this problem?
-In theory, to achieve asychronous server side rendering with React, it needs to:
+In theory, to achieve async server side rendering with React, it needs to:
-  - register every asychronous request that is defined in every React Component's `constructor` and/or `componentWillMount` methods that are invoked before the very first-time `render` happens.
+  - register every async request that is defined in every React Component's `constructor` and/or `componentWillMount` methods that are invoked before the very first-time `render` happens.
   - get the DOM string when all these registered requests are fulfilled.

 To fill these requriments, `react-async-render` provides
-  - a mixin method - `asyncInit` - to allow React Components to register asynchronous actions for initialization.
+  - a mixin method - `asyncInit` - to allow React Components to register async actions for initialization.
   - a method - `renderToString` - to render any React Component and return a promise of DOM string.

 With leveraging [Redux](https://www.npmjs.com/package/react-redux) store, `react-async-render` resolves this problem by rendering the React Component twice.
-  - During the first-time render, Components use `asyncInit` method to register asynchronous actions, and submit initial data when the actions are done.
+  - During the first-time render, Components use `asyncInit` method to register async actions, and submit initial data when the actions are done.
 The initial data of Components will be stored in the Redux store, and the Redux store will be re-used in the second-time render.
-  - When all asynchorous actions are done, all the initial data are set in Redux store, the second-time render occurs.
+  - When all async actions are done, all the initial data are set in Redux store, the second-time render occurs.
 The initial data in Redux store could be assigned to Components' `props` attribute, so those Components could use the `props` data to render.

 **Note: `react-async-render` depends on React v0.14**